palantir/bulldozer/README.md

   # "blacklist" defines how to exclude PRs from evaluation and merging
   blacklist:

     # similar as above, "labels" defines a list of labels.
-In this case, matched labels cause exclusion.
+In this case, matched labels cause exclusion. (case-insensitive)
     labels: ["do not merge"]

     # "comment_substrings" matches substrings in comments.
 In this case, matched substrings cause exclusion.